 Why Bluetooth pairings fail

 Bluetooth depends on both hardware and software to work properly.
 So if your devices can't speak a common Bluetooth language, they won’t be able to connect.

-In general, Bluetooth is backward compatible: Bluetooth devices supporting the Bluetooth 5 standard, announced last year, should still be able to pair with devices using, say, the ancient Bluetooth 2.1, launched back in 2007.
+In general, Bluetooth is backward compatible: Bluetooth devices supporting Bluetooth 5 or higher should still be able to pair with devices using, say, the ancient Bluetooth 2.1, launched back in 2007.

 Devices also come with specific Bluetooth profiles.
 If Bluetooth is the common language connecting devices, you can think of a profile as a dialect associated with a certain use.
-For example, you probably aren't going to be able to connect a mouse and a camera because a camera doesn’t support the Human Interface Device Profile.
-But if both a mobile phone and a wireless headset support the Hands-Free Profile, you should be able to pair them.
+For example, you probably aren't going to be able to connect a mouse and your car because your car doesn’t support the Human Interface Device Profile.
+But a phone and a wireless headset should both support the Hands-Free Profile, you should be able to pair them.